Eurovision Young Musicians 1986

 The Eurovision Young Musicians 1986 was the third edition of the Eurovision Young Musicians, held at the Koncerthuset, in Copenhagen, Denmark on 27 May 1986.
 Organised by the European Broadcasting Union (EBU) and host broadcaster Danmarks Radio (DR), musicians from five countries participated in the televised final.
 Despite the contest being held in Copenhagen, host country Denmark failed to qualify for the final alongside Germany, Austria, Israel, Belgium, Norway, Ireland, Sweden, Netherlands and Italy.
 The participant artists could not be older than 19 by the time of the contest.
 The finalists were all accompanied by the Danish Radio Symphony Orchestra under the leadership of Hans Graf.

 France's Sandrine Lazarides won the contest, with Switzerland and Finland placing second and third respectively.

 Location

 The Koncerthuset at Radiohuset in Copenhagen, Denmark, was the host venue for the 1986 edition of the Eurovision Young Musicians.

 Radiohuset (literally "Radio House") is the former headquarters of national Danish broadcaster DR, located on Rosenørns Allé in Frederiksberg, Copenhagen.
 The building complex was inaugurated in 1945 to a Functionalist design by Vilhelm Lauritzen and later expanded in 1958 and 1972.
 Vacated by DR when DR Byen was inaugurated in 2006, the buildings now house the Royal Danish Academy of Music as well as the Museum of Music.
 The complex also contains a 1,200-seat concert hall, Koncerthuset.

 Format

+The final took place on 27 May 1986, beginning at 20:30 CET (19:30 UTC).